ElementsProject/elementsproject.github.io/elements-code-tutorial/sidechain.md

 Note that the reason the balance is not now 49 is because fees were also deducted from the wallet in order to send the transaction.

 In order to claim the peg-in amount in our sidechain we need to first mature the funding transaction.
-This rule ensures that the funds being created in our sidechain are not prone to a reorganisation on the main chain:
+This rule ensures that the funds being created in our sidechain are not prone to a reorganisation on the main chain.

+##### NOTE: The 'peginconfirmationdepth' parameter can be used to override the default confirmation depth, which is 10 blocks (8 plus 2 for the wallet to avoid race conditions between nodes).
+This forms part of the network's consensus rules and so it must be set on chain initialization.
+As a guide, Liquid is a production implementation of Elements that is pegged to Bitcoin and uses 102 (100 plus 2 for the wallet).

 ~~~~
 b-cli generate 101